sellimenes/sellimenes/README.md

 - 📧 How to reach me: **sellim81@gmail.com**

 **I am currently working as a jr. front-end developer full-time.
-Working on 3 projects simutaneously.
+Working on 3 projects simultaneously.
 These projects are:**

 - 📌 Programmatic project, both DSP and SSP (Svelte)